 For many people, an ENE is the first time they have had a neutral setting to talk things out with each other and get input from others with experience.
 Because of this, people are more willing to try to understand the other side and work things out.
 Also, because an ENE can save you time and money there is more reason to make it work.

-Fact Sheets are legal information NOT legal advice.
-See a lawyer for advice.
 Don't use this fact sheet if it is more than 1 year old.
 Ask us for updates, a fact sheet list, or alternate formats.